 - CAD/CAM retainers show up to 40% fewer failures compared to manual versions.

+- Is a bonded retainer cheaper long term?
 Often, yes.
-While initial costs are higher, reduced replacements and fewer repair visits balance the equation. - Does insurance cover bonded retainers?
+While initial costs are higher, reduced replacements and fewer repair visits balance the equation.

+- Does insurance cover bonded retainers?
 Coverage varies; some plans treat them as elective, others as post-orthodontic necessity.